 This means looking at how each social media platform is functioning overall as well as what types of content are the most popular.
 Follow this link to see two successful social media campaigns that made waves across various social media platforms including Twitter and Instagram.

 successful social media campaigns are integrated across offline and online channels.
 Social media campaigns on networks like Facebook, Twitter and Pinterest can drive as much offline purchasing as online.

 Based on the insight you have gained, review your social media strategy.
 Are your goals still the same?
 What audience are you trying to reach?
 Have parts of your audience migrated to other platforms, and do you need to start building a presence on those platforms?
 Do you need to freshen your content or add another medium, such as video?

 Related Post: How To Create A Social Media Channel StrategyA social media channel is an individual social media network that can be used for communication, interaction, content-sharing and collaboration.

 Step 5.
-Clear out the old and the underperforming.
+Clear out the old and the underperforming

 This might mean dumping some platforms altogether although you might also think could change your social media strategy to use them more effectively if they are popular with an audience you are trying to reach.
 This is also the time to tidy up all your profiles.
 You should make sure that the imagery of your brand and how you describe the business is consistent across social media accounts.

-Step 6: Establish New Benchmarks
+Step 6: Establish new benchmarks

 Set new benchmarks and a date to perform the next social media audit.
 New benchmarks can help you determine the effectiveness of your changes.
 If you can find the time, you might want to perform your audit more frequently than once a year.

 Your social media audit can be as simple or as complex as your business needs it to be.
-This is an important step to perform periodically so you can make sure you that you are maximizing your efforts on social media.
+This is an important step to perform periodically so you can make sure that you are maximizing your efforts on social media.